-Describe the means used to accomplish the objectives in complete sentences, including the location, instruments used and enough information that someone could pick up your report and redo it at the same site using the same procedures.
-Do not use bullet or list format.
+Describe the means used to accomplish the objectives, including the location, instruments used and enough information that someone could pick up your report and redo it at the same site using the same procedures.

 Results:

 Results are a succinct text explaining what you found and generally include the following: tables, data sheets, figures, and answers to questions asked for in the assignment.
 All tables and figures must be mentioned in the text before presentation as a table or figure.